Golden Rule Theatre

 Also known as the Golden Rule Hall and utilized for functions such as union organizing hall and boxing venue, the theatre was located on the ground level of a five story tenement and exhibited motion pictures from at least 1908 through 1920 or later.

-Today, the space is home to Rivington Guitars, while four stories of apartments still rise above.
+In the 2000’s the space was home to Rivington Guitars, while four stories of apartments still rise above.
+When seen in July 2019 the storefront was being renovated.

 Contributed by